adonisjs/v5-docs/content/guides/views/components.md

+---
+summary: Reference guide for the template components
+---

 The Edge components system is highly inspired by the frontend frameworks like Vue or Svelte.
 It borrows the concept of **reusability**, **isolated state**, **props** and **slots** from them.

 However, do note that Edge is a backend template engine and hence some of the principles cannot be replicated because of the server side environment and the design of Edge.
 It includes